Sherrod Brown

 Sherrod Campbell Brown (/ˈʃɛrəd/ SHERR-əd; born November 9, 1952) is an American politician who served from 2007 to 2025 as a United States senator from Ohio.
-A member of the Democratic Party, he was the U.S. representative for from 1993 to 2007 and the 47th secretary of state of Ohio from 1983 to 1991.
-He started his political career in 1975 as a state representative.
-Brown is widely regarded within the Democratic Party as a left-wing populist figure.
-He is the most recent Democrat to represent Ohio in the U.S. Senate.
+Previously, he served in the Ohio House of Representatives from 1975 to 1983, was Ohio secretary of state from 1983 to 1991, and was the U.S. representative for from 1993 to 2007.
+He is a member of the Democratic Party, and has been described as a populist.

 A native of Mansfield, Ohio, Brown graduated from Yale University and Ohio State University.
-He was elected to the U.S. Senate in 2006, defeating two-term Republican incumbent Mike DeWine.
+Brown was first elected to the U.S. Senate in 2006, defeating two-term Republican incumbent Mike DeWine.
 He was reelected in 2012 and 2018.
 Throughout his tenure, Brown chaired the Senate Committee on Banking, Housing, and Urban Affairs and served on the Committees on Finance, Veterans' Affairs, and Ethics.

-Brown ran for reelection to a fourth term in 2024, but was defeated by Republican nominee and businessman Bernie Moreno.
-In August 2025, Brown announced he would be a candidate in the 2026 United States Senate special election in Ohio.
+Brown ran for reelection to a fourth term in 2024, but lost to Republican Bernie Moreno.
+He is the Democratic nominee in the 2026 U.S. Senate special election in Ohio, challenging incumbent senator Jon Husted.